Sadie Speight: The Modern Movement and design journalism

 Speight met her future husband, Leslie Martin, when they were students at Manchester University.
 He bought her an engagement ring in 1927, and they married a number of years later, on 3 January 1935.
 In the 1930s Speight, who continued to work under her own name, and Martin developed a productive partnership designing a number of private houses together, as well as a kindergarten in Cheshire.
 Perhaps the best known of the houses they jointly designed was Brackenfell, Cumbria (1938; now Grade II-listed), whose client was the textile designer and artist Alastair Morton (1910–1963); the house features a large window over the garage, providing light for his studio.

 Along with Martin, Speight also formed friendships with and became part of the group of leading modernist architects, sculptors and artists in Britain, including Ben Nicholson, Barbara Hepworth and Naum Gabo.
 Other collaborative projects in the 1930s included the design of the Good Form range of modular furniture for W. Rowntree & Sons and the publication of The Flat Book (1939), an advice manual for modern home owners.
 According to design historian Jill Seddon, Speight’s ‘achievements in product design and shop layout reveal a particular flair for the use of colour and the grouping of objects, which surely owed much to her early contact with the champions of abstract art in Britain’.

 Speight also played an important role in British design and architecture journalism in the mid-20th century.
 In 1943 Nikolaus Pevsner invited her to compile the new 'Design Review' feature of The Architectural Review, a section highlighting contemporary design which ran from 1944 until 1946.
 At the time, she was '... the only female writer to make a regular contribution during a period when the only permanent female staff working on the magazine occupied administrative or secretarial positions'.

+The Flat Book

+The Flat Book, which acted as a British catalogue for furniture design, was published in 1939.
+Although previously only Martin was attributed as the author, Speight co-authored the book.
+Example precedent works Martin and Speight inserted ranged from their personal works, specifically the "Good Form" Scarborough project, to other 1938 female designers including J. L. Martin and Sadie Speight individually.